 At TFL, we’ve mastered all phases of the manufacturing process to ensure that we deliver the absolute best precast refractory shapes for your application.
 The successful design and manufacture of a high-performance refractory shape system requires a unique understanding of refractory materials, manufacturing processes, anchoring systems, and construction practice.

 Using innovative molding techniques, we can create custom precast refractory shapes with extremely tight dimensional tolerances for a wide range of applications.
-Each shape system we produce is made of the highest quality refractory materials.
+Each shape system we produce is made of the highest quality pre-fired refractory materials.

 We employ state of the art equipment which includes high-energy, large capacity mixers, variable-speed vibration tables, digitally-controlled water addition, mixing time controllers, digitally controlled furnaces for firing, and adequate lifting capabilities for large shapes.